This page is designed to answer the following questions:

 - Conversing immediately after an incident

-- Not having enough time to converse properly
+- Feeling rushed and not having enough time to converse properly

-You may be able to identify the reasons for an individual’s discomfort by observing them during conversation.
-For example if they are shivering it could indicate that they are cold and you can offer them a blanket or turn the heating up.
-Or if they seem tired and unresponsive it may tell you that they should get some rest and the conversation should be rescheduled.
+You may be able to identify the reasons for an individual’s discomfort by observing them during the conversation.
+For example, if they are shivering, it could indicate that they are cold, and you can offer them a blanket or turn the heating up.
+Or if they seem tired and unresponsive, it may tell you that they should get some rest and the conversation should be rescheduled.